cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/many-cfd-one-tunnel.md

 ---
-updated: 2021-05-10
+updated: 2021-05-11
 category: 🌐 Connections
+Difficulty: Advanced
 ---

 # Run the same Tunnel across many `cloudflared` processes

 You can use [Cloudflare Tunnel](/connections/connect-apps) to connect applications and servers to Cloudflare's network.
 Tunnel relies on a piece of software, [cloudflared](https://github.com/cloudflare/cloudflared), to create those connections.

-The same tunnel can be run from multiple instances of `cloudflared`, giving you the ability to run many `cloudflared` replicas to scale your system when incoming traffic changes.
+The same Tunnel can be run from multiple instances of `cloudflared`, giving you the ability to run many `cloudflared` replicas to scale your system when incoming traffic changes.

-In this tutorial, we will walk through running an app in a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/), and then running `cloudflared` in a separate [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+In this tutorial, we will walk through running an application as a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/), and then running `cloudflared` in a separate [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 This architecture allows `cloudflared` instances to proxy internet traffic into whichever Kubernetes Service it was configured to.